-Citizens United v.
-Federal Election Commission is one of retiring U.S. Supreme Court Justice Anthony Kennedy’s most maligned rulings.
+The decision in Citizens United v.
+Federal Election Commission, issued ten years ago, is one of retired U.S. Supreme Court Justice Anthony Kennedy’s most maligned rulings.
 Many condemn the opinion for treating corporations as people, money as speech, and elections as commodities to be sold to the highest bidder.

 President Barack Obama lambasted Citizens United in a State of the Union address.
 During her 2016 presidential campaign, Hillary Clinton promised to nominate a Supreme Court justice who would overturn it.